jchatel/quickmail-next-docs/for-agencies/team-members-and-guests-for-agencies.md

 **Note:** An invite link will automatically expire once used.
 So if there's a need to add another team member, another invite link must be generated.

-## How to Change Team Member's Role?
+## How to Change Team Member's Role in an Agency?

 Once a team member is added, it will show under the **'Team'** tab in the Agency Dashboard.
 It indicates whether they are an admin or not.
 <img width="1538" height="1156" alt="image" src="https://github.com/user-attachments/assets/f4b6000b-28dc-4ba3-806b-9e03f4ccaa65" />